 When and where are the Fellowships offered?

-Fellowship positions are full-time opportunities for duration of one year (September 2013 - September 2014).
-Fellowships may be extended for an additional year, pending available funding, continued priority of the project area within EPA, and mutual agreement by the fellow, EPA, and ASPH.
+Fellowship positions are full-time opportunities for duration of one year (September 2014 - August 2015, estimated).
+Fellowships may be extended for an additional year, pending available funding, continued priority of the project area within EPA, and mutual agreement by the fellow, EPA, and ASPPH.

 Fellows will be placed in various EPA organizations, most of which are located in the Washington, D.C. area, but may also be located in any of several laboratories, regional offices, or centers throughout the country.
 Applicants will be notified of exact assignment locations during the final selection phase and matching process.